Walking Tour Istanbul In Sultanahmet – 2 Days

 Grand Bazaar is a great way to end any tour in Istanbul.
 We include shops that we like but also give you enough information so that you can choose to stay on your own for a longer period or come back when you have more time.

 Heart of Constantinople’s political and sporting life, Hippodrome in Constantinople was the scene of games and riots through Byzantine era and 500 years of Ottoman history as well.

 Although most of it is an invisible monument, it’s a great start to our Grand Tour of Istanbul walking tour with its famous Egyptian Obelisk of 1500BC, Serpent Column of Delphi (one of the oldest metal Greek monuments in the world), and the curious German Fountain.

-The Basilica Cistern in Istanbul is the most romantic subterranean palace and it has excited many travelers throughout history.
-Today it’s an aesthetic experience with colored lights, mood music and enchanted visitors and makes an important part of our Walking Tour Istanbul.
+The Basilica Cistern in Istanbul is the most romantic subterranean palace, and it has excited many travelers throughout history.
+Today it’s an aesthetic experience with colored lights, mood music, and enchanted visitors, so it makes an important part of our Walking Tour Istanbul.

 With its fantastic marble pillars (mismatched factory seconds-336 of them) topped with Byzantine Corinthian capitals and the herringbone patterned layers of red bricks that form the arches to support the top, it’s difficult to believe this huge underground water tank is nothing but a huge underground water tank.

-It’s a great and local neighbourhood and if the timing is right we have a local lunch stop here ( not included) by the University of Istanbul.
+It’s a great and local neighborhood and if the timing is right, we have a local lunch stop here ( not included) by the University of Istanbul.

 We only use local guides with professional licenses!

-This tour runs everyday and start at 80Euros.
+This tour runs every day and starts at 80Euros.